 It means that:

 Oh people, please don’t hesitate to participate in the funeral of Hafez because although he is guilty, however, the great God will finally enter him into the Eternal Paradise.

-Need more information about More orientation with shiraz for tour planning please read this article.
+Need more information about More orientation with Shiraz Heritage Sits please read this article.

-Need more information about Shiraz Tour planning, City of Gardens, please read this article.
+Need more information about Travel To Shiraz, City of Gardens, please read this article.